kentnf/VirusDetect/README.md

 - Python-native `blastn`/`blastx` identification outputs, including raw tables, top-hit tables, contig classification FASTA files, per-sample summary TSV/JSON, HTML summary pages, per-reference detail pages, and undetermined-contig reports
 - a Python-first `run` command with an optional transitional `legacy` backend for the existing Perl pipeline

 The default backend on `main` is now `python`.
-The legacy backend remains available during the migration through `--backend legacy`.
+The legacy backend remains available during the migration through `--backend legacy`, but it is now treated as a deprecated compatibility mode.

 This is still an alpha release line: the Python pipeline is functional through identification and reporting, but report parity and package-manager distribution are not finished yet.